 Well, I guess I can’t speak for everyone, but it’s what I want.
 Being here has made that clearer to me.

 I’ll accept and enjoy the amazing food and soft bathrobes and stimulating conversation, don’t get me wrong.
-(And perhaps I will use some of this material in future novels, haha.)
-But I’ll be just as happy to return to sleeping on the floor in my room in Korea, to teaching kids with whom it is sometimes a struggle to communicate (and who I’ve actually kind of missed this past week and half..).
+(And perhaps I will use some of this material in future novels.)
+But I’ll be just as happy to return to sleeping on the floor in my room in Korea, to teaching kids with whom it is sometimes a struggle to communicate, and making a salary that most of my high school classmates would probably laugh at.

-I love my simple life of teaching and praying and writing and music-making.
+I love my simple life of teaching, praying, writing, and music-making.
 I wouldn’t trade it for anything.